adonisjs/v6-docs/content/docs/reference/helpers.md

 ## titleCase

-Convert a string value to title case.
+Convert a string value to the title case.

 ```ts
 import string from '@adonisjs/core/helpers/string'